qfpl/reflex-tutorial/blog/posts/reflex/basics/exercises/introduction.md

 You probably want to get hold of some of the dependencies in binary form, rather than getting hold of them in source form and building them.
 It'll save you a lot of time.

-If you're on NixOS, you can add the `reflex` binary caches by adding:
+If you're on NixOS, you can add the `reflex` binary caches by adding the following to `/etc/nixos/configuration.nix`:
 ```
 nix.binaryCaches = [ "https://cache.nixos.org" "https://nixcache.reflex-frp.org" ];
 nix.binaryCachePublicKeys = [ "ryantrinkle.com-1:JJiAKaRv9mWgpVAz8dwewnZe0AzzEAzPkagE9SP5NWI=" ];
 ```
-to `/etc/nixos/configuration.nix` and then running `sudo nixos-rebuild switch`.
+then running `sudo nixos-rebuild switch`.

-If you're not on NixOS, you can add:
+If you're not on NixOS, you can add the following to `/etc/nix/nix.conf`:
 ```
 binary-caches = https://cache.nixos.org https://nixcache.reflex-frp.org
 binary-cache-public-keys = ryantrinkle.com-1:JJiAKaRv9mWgpVAz8dwewnZe0AzzEAzPkagE9SP5NWI=
 ```
-to `/etc/nix/nix.conf` and you should be good to go.
+and you should be good to go.

 ## Getting set up with this tutorial